MSMortensen/GMHmicrobiome/README.md

   `filter_prevalence()`: Filters taxa based on prevalence (presence/absence) and merges low prevalence taxa into “Others”.
   `filter_rank()`: Filters taxa based on ranked average abundance and merges lower ranked taxa into “Others”.
+  `filter_variance()`: Filters taxa based on coefficient of variation (cov) and merges less variating taxa into “Others”.
+Low abundant taxa more likely to have high cov so I recommend filtering by abundance or prevalence first.

 - **Taxa cleaning**
   `clean_taxa()`: Replaces NA values in `tax_table()` with the lowest